Forec/light-applications/README.md

 * Small script for BUPT students, including: automatically calculating gpa, logining into GW, etc. Careful, **These scripts are customized for BUPT** ( Beijing University of Posts and Telecommunications ).
 Details see [here](/scripts-for-bupt).
 * A txt-player, display many txts in CMD view just like movies.
 You can use this tool to **transform a video into many txts and display them** .
 Details see [here](/txt-player)
 * A simple **video chat** program, support both IPv4 and IPv6.
 No more worries about data flow fee if you always have ichat with someone.
 Details see [here](/lan-ichat).
 * **Video capture**, for downloading videos in your browsers.
 Some videos don't have a permanent link?
 This tool can deal with it.
-Details see [here](/video-capture).
+Details see [here](/web-video-capture).
 * **Port Scanner**, a simple tool which is familiar to everyone, written in three different languages.
 Details see [here](/port-scanner).
 * **Write messages into image**, small but useful tool for fun.
 Details see [here](/image-message-io).
+* **Monitor Recorder**, a program designed for monitoring and recording unnormal actions.
+Just like what the normal monitors do.
+Details see [here](/monitor-recorder).
 * TODO: A simple **File Transfer** tool, maybe written in Python3 or Golang.